canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 Ubuntu is made up of thousands of different components, written in many different programming languages.
 Every component -  be it a software library, a tool or a graphical application - is available as a source package.
-Source packages in most cases consist of two parts: the actual source code and meta data.
+Source packages in most cases consist of two parts: the actual source code and metadata.
 Meta data includes the dependencies of the package, copyright and licensing information, and instructions on how to build the package.
 Once this source package is compiled, it builds binary packages, which are the .deb files users can install.